 With my homeschooling, I’m a proponent of always presenting all the major sides of a topic and then asking my homeschooler what she thinks.

-So, for this upcoming Columbus Day, we’ll be discussing multiple sides — how when I was growing up I learned that Christopher Columbus discovered America.
+So, for this upcoming Columbus Day, we’ll be discussing multiple sides — how when I was growing up I learned that Christopher Columbus discovered America and never taught any controversy about him.
+(Gah.)

 I will also be presenting to her the controversies that now surround him and having an open discussion about those hard topics.